allan-bonadio/bbexamples/README.md

 All of the examples, even the <i>simple</i> ones, seemed to have dozens of files and several other technologies, some that I'd never seen before, often with some sort of server application in whichever language/technolgy the author wrote in.
 These are fine for the project they were intended for; just not good for getting up to speed quickly with Backbone.js.

 Meanwhile, Backbone.js, as of the start of 2013, can be described as 'testy', meaning, you have to test after each little change you make to be sure you didn't break anything.
-My attempts to start from an empty file and make a BB app were desperate and brutal.
+My attempts to start from an empty file and make a BB app were all failures.
 Unless I can type in a 'hello world' program from memory, or set up a trivial example, I don't really believe that I 'know' a system.

 Some of these are based (loosely) on the 'very simple backbone application' by
 <a href=mailto:lostsoul&#64;beyondtheclouds.net>lostsoul&#64;beyondtheclouds.net</a>.